Political Expression of Academics on Twitter. Joint with Thiemo Fetzer.

 Global supply chains now provide most U.S. drugs, devices, and high-risk foods, yet fewer than 2 percent of foreign plants are inspected annually.
 I merge FDA audit records from 2014 to 2025 with 53 million import-shipment lines covering 2.4 million global facilities.
 A staggered difference-in-differences analysis reveals that even a clean audit induces substantial product exits and suppresses new introductions, thereby narrowing product portfolios and shifting output toward closely related product lines.
 I model a plant’s first regulatory inspection as a belief shock to its perceived regulatory burden, sharply increasing its perceived probability of future inspections.
 Subsequent formal regulatory violations add little beyond this initial effect.
 These outcomes illustrate the inherent balancing act policymakers face: tightening enforcement enhances quality but reallocates innovation and increases vulnerability within global supply networks.

-What Makes a Conspiracy Theory Popular?
-Joint with Thomas Graeber and Christopher Roth
+Conspiracy Theories Joint with Thomas Graeber and Christopher Roth

 <Preliminary and Incomplete>